platformsh/platformsh-docs/docs/src/define-routes/https.md

 ### DNS Challenge

-To be able to provide a valid SSL-certificate,
+To provide a valid SSL-certificate,
 Let's Encrypt needs to make sure that the requester is entitled to receive the SSL-certificate it asked for (usually through the presence of a specific token on the DNS zone of that domain).